oogs/puppet_cm_ha_demo/README.md

 ## Usage

-HAProxy has a stats page at (http://localhost:9090/stats)
+Note: The default box used in this demo, 'centos/6', does not have Guest Additions installed, which is required for port forwading.

-HAProxy has a health check page at (http://localhost:980/service-check)
+HAProxy has a stats page at (http://localhost:9090/stats) HAProxy has a health check page at (http://localhost:980/service-check)

-The pos-agent system is setup to use the HAProxy cnames, and Puppet runs should work.
+The demo-agent system is setup to use the HAProxy cnames, and Puppet runs should work.

 ## Demo steps

-1. Start the basic three servers: vagrant up pos-ca-vgrnt-01 pos-pdb-vgrnt-01 pos-cm-vgrnt-01 .
+1. Start the basic three servers: vagrant up demo-ca-vgrnt-01 demo-pdb-vgrnt-01 demo-cm-vgrnt-01 .
 These will give you a small puppet environment.
-2. When you want to add more servers to the mix, spin up the HA proxy: vagrant up pos-ha-vgrnt-01
+2. When you want to add more servers to the mix, spin up the HA proxy: vagrant up demo-ha-vgrnt-01
-3. Reconfigure pos-cm-vgrnt-01's puppet.conf and webserver.conf (comment out the Standalone config settings, uncomment HAP config settings).
+3. Reconfigure demo-cm-vgrnt-01's puppet.conf and webserver.conf (comment out the Standalone config settings, uncomment HAP config settings).
-4. Restart puppetserver and puppet on pos-cm-vgrnt-01.
+4. Restart puppetserver and puppet on demo-cm-vgrnt-01.
-5. Test to make sure changes worked on pos-cm-vgrnt-01 (as root): puppet agent -t.
+5. Test to make sure changes worked on demo-cm-vgrnt-01 (as root): puppet agent -t.
 Should not give you SSL errors.
-6. Spin up more CMs: vagrant up pos-cm-vgrnt-02 pos-cm-vgrnt-03
+6. Spin up more CMs: vagrant up demo-cm-vgrnt-02 demo-cm-vgrnt-03
 7. Run puppet on any/all agents.
 You can watch connections either on the HA Proxy stats page (localhost:9090/stats) or by tailing /var/log/puppetserver/puppetserver-access.log on each CM.

 ## To-do